-The design of successful circular products and services requires a clear insight into the needs, acceptance, experiences and behaviour of end users
+To design successful circular products and services, insight into the needs, acceptance, experiences and behavior of end users is necessary.

 Users in a circular economy